jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Podcast Questions

-Listen to the FLOSS podcast number 73 with [Tim O'Reilly - http://twit.tv/floss/73](http://twit.tv/floss/73)

-* Who is Tim O'Reilly? ~3:00-5:00
+Watch this video with Professor Brian Kernighan [History of grep](https://www.youtube.com/watch?v=NTfOnGZUZDk&t=1s) and answer the following questions.

-* What is OSCON? ~6:45
+* ~0:11 What does the grep program do?
-* Who coined the term Web 2.0? ~13:34
+* ~1:11 What was the first computer that Unix ran on?
+* ~1:40 Why did the original Unix software tend to be "simple and straight forward?"
+* ~2:01 What was the first Unix text editor called?
+* ~2:30 When designing text editors in the early 70's what didn't they have that we have now?
-* What did we learn from the IBM PC? ~18:30
+* ~4:09 What does the "ed" command `1,$p` accomplish?
-* What is Web 2.0? ~19:30
+* ~4:35 What is a Regular Expression?
-* Open Source vs Open Data - what does Tim O'Reilly think is the ultimate destination for computing? ~23:00
-* Where is the money made in open source - software or data? ~ 34:00
-* What prediction did Tim O'Reilly make in this podcast (2009) that is now coming true? ~51:32
+* ~5:26 What does a star or asterik (shift+8) mean in Shell meta-characters?
+* ~7:30 Who wrote the grep command and how long did it take?
-* [radar.oreilly.com](http://radar.oreilly.com) What is the lag time from articles on this site to the main stream media? ~55:00
+* ~7:42 What is the explantion of what the grep command does?
+* ~8:04 What does the character `g` mean in regular expressions?
+* ~8:33 Why is the program named `grep`?
+* ~9:00 Describe the assignment the Professor Kernighan gave to his students

 ### Lab

+#### Lab Objectives

+The objectives of this lab will be:

+* Implement shell meta-characters, pipes, search, and commandline tools
+* Engage in file creation, traversal, modification, and manipuation
+* Deploy the concepts of Unix pipes in your shell scripts

+#### Lab Outcomes

-The objectives of this lab will be to use the shell and understand meta-characters, pipes, search, and tools.
-The outcome will be that you will be able to successfully use meta-characters for file creation, location, modification, and manipulation.
-You will successfully master the concept of pipes and redirection as well.
+At the outcome of this lab will you will be able to successfully implement meta-characters for file creation, traversal, modification, and manipulation.
+You will successfully have deployed the concept of pipes and redirection as well.
 Resist the temptation to use the GUI file manager and a web browser.

+#### Lab Notes

-All actions will be done through the shell.
-You can use either an Ubuntu or a Fedora based OS.  **Deliverable:** Take a screenshot demonstrating the required output of each command.
+You can use either an Ubuntu or a Fedora based OS, all you need is a Linux Terminal and to clone the Textbook Github repo into your `Documents` folder.

-1. Issue the command to clone a copy of the textbook code (if you have already done this in Lab 5 no need to repeat the step).
-Issue the command to `cd` into the `Linux-Text-Book-Part-I` directory.
-Type the command that will list every file in this directory that has any number of characters and a ```.sh``` two character file extension of any name
+1. What is the command to clone a copy of the textbook code into your Documents folder (if you have already done this in Lab 5 no need to repeat this step, just answer the question).
+1. Issue the command to `cd` into the `Linux-Text-Book-Part-I` directory.
+Type the command that will list every file in this directory that ends with `.sh`
-1. Type the command inside the textbook directory will do a *long listing* of Chapters-02, 04, 06, and 08 only
+1. Type the command to do a *long listing* of Chapters-02, 04, 06, and 08 only
 1. Type the command that will copy the file `Chapter-02/chapter-02.md` into the your home directory, then list the content of your home directory.
 Use the meta-character needed to execute the proceeding commands only if the previous command is true and place all these commands into one single line
 1. In your home directory, using the meta-character, create these two series of files: ubuntu10.txt - ubuntu15.txt and redhat10.txt - redhat15.txt.
 Create each series using a single command
 1. In your home directory, using the meta-character, issue a command to list only the ubuntu10.txt - ubuntu15.txt files
 1. In your home directory, using the meta-character, create the directories named: debian10, debian11, and debian12 with a single command
 1. In your home directory, using the meta-character, delete the directories named debian10, debian11, and debian12 with a single command
 1. In your home directory redirect the output of the `date` command into a file named: **today.txt**
 1. In your home directory append the output of the `date +%m%d%Y` command to the file **today.txt** and display the content - you should see two formatted date entries
 1. Create a shell variable named `UT`, assign the contents of the command ```uptime``` to `UT` and print a string to the screen with its value and with a string stating, "The system has been up for: " and then the value of UT.
-1. Using an Ubuntu Desktop system, execute the following commands: ```sudo apt-get -y update 1>/tmp/01.out 2>/tmp/01.err``` ```sudo apt-get -y install nginx 1>/tmp/02.out 2>/tmp/02.err``` and ```sudo systemctl start nginx 1>/tmp/03.out 2>/tmp/03.err```.
+1. Using an Ubuntu Desktop system, execute the following commands: ```sudo apt-get update 1>/tmp/01.out 2>/tmp/01.err``` ```sudo apt-get -y install nginx 1>/tmp/02.out 2>/tmp/02.err``` and ```sudo systemctl start nginx 1>/tmp/03.out 2>/tmp/03.err```.
 Issue the command to list the contents of the `/tmp` directory.
+1. What would be the command to modify the previous questions code to redirect both standard out and standard error to a single file.
+1. Issue the command: `sudo apt install nginx123` redirecting the standard out and standard error to a single file, what is the output of standard error?
 1. Display the contents of the \*.out files using a meta-character in one command and pipe the output to the ```less``` command
 1. Display the contents of the \*.err files using a meta-character in one command and pipe its output to the ```less``` command.
 1. Type the command ```ls -l /topsecret``` and redirect both standard out and standard error to a file named: `/tmp/out-and-error.txt`